GabrielMalakias/GabrielMalakias.github.io/_drafts/circuit_breaker_with_ruby.md

 {% endhighlight %}

-After that, we need to enter in rails c, to do this we typed 'docker exec -it <image_name> -it bash" and 'rails c'.
+After that, we need to enter in rails c, to do this we need to type 'docker exec -it <image_name> -it bash" and 'rails c'.

 The gem Stoplight is very illustrative, it works like a stoplight (Mr. Obvious attacks again! kkk).
 Please look at the diagram below.

 ![stoplight]({{ site.url }}/assets/images/stoplightdiagram.png)

-At the example above I tried to extract from Stoplight code.
-It works basically like a diagram above.
+*Ps: I tried to extract the flux above from Stoplight code.*

 Now, we will play with gem and after that we will try to use in our simple 'blog' code.